 Athlete’s foot is a common fungal infection that affects the skin on the feet.
 It can cause symptoms such as itching, burning, and redness on the skin between the toes.
-Many people turn to over-the-counter medications and creams to help alleviate the symptoms, but there are also natural remedies that can be effective in treating athlete’s foot, such as Epsom salt.
+Many people turn to over-the-counter medications and creams to help alleviate the symptoms, but there are also natural remedies that can be helpful in a holistic approach to dealing with athletes foot, such as Epsom salt.

 Epsom salt, also known as magnesium sulfate, is a naturally occurring mineral that has been used for centuries to treat a variety of ailments.
-It has anti-inflammatory and antifungal properties, which make it an effective treatment for athlete’s foot.
+It has anti-inflammatory and antifungal properties, which make it a tool for responding tp athletes foot.

 In this article, I will explore how Epsom salt can be used to treat athlete’s foot, the best ratio of Epsom salt to warm water, how often to soak your feet, and other important information to know when using Epsom salt to treat athlete’s foot!